Type annotations

 This states that the expected type of the name argument is str.
 Analogically, the expected return type is str.

-Expressions whose type is a subtype of a specific argument type are also accepted for that argument.
+Expressions whose type is assignable to a specific argument type are also accepted for that argument.
+Similarly, an expression whose type is assignable to the annotated return type can be returned from the function.

 It is recommended but not required that checked functions have annotations for all arguments and the return type.
 For a checked function, the default annotation for arguments and for the return type is Any.
 An exception is the first argument of instance and class methods.
 If it is not annotated, then it is assumed to have the type of the containing class for instance methods, and a type object type corresponding to the containing class object for class methods.
 For example, in class A the first argument of an instance method has the implicit type A. In a class method, the precise type of the first argument cannot be represented using the available type notation.